jw3/particle-cmake/README.md

-particle cmake support
+Particle and CMake with Conan
 ===

-this is a collection of cmake configuration to support particle firmware development using cmake
+This is a collection of Conan packages providing the build configuration to support Particle firmware development with CMake.